menu icon

 • Pumpkin puree: NOT pumpkin pie filling.
 Just pureed pumpkin from a can.

-donut being dipped into maple glaze
+Donut being dipped into maple glaze.

 pumpkin donut with bite out of it

-Pumpkin Donuts With Brown Sugar Maple Glaze
+Pumpkin Donuts With Maple Glaze

-5 from 4 votes
+5 from 5 votes

 Print Pin Rate